-"Weekly schedule" will appear with a long hold on the 'Monthly' tab.
+"Weekly schedule" will appear by pressing and holding on the 'Monthly' tab.

-The ‘Weekly’ tab displays your weekly schedule.
-Same process with the monthly feature applies to weekly tab. ( i.e. ; Similary, swiping left and right allows you to access past and future weeks.
-If you click on the ‘Weekly’ tab, it returns you to the current week.)
-We recommend to use the ‘Weekly' view to plan for your most immediate priorities.
+The ‘Weekly’ tab displays your schedule weekly.
+Swiping left and right allows you to access past and future weeks.
+If you click on the ‘Weekly’ tab, it returns you to the current week.
+'Weekly' view is recommended for those who want to organize time-sensitive plans based on priority.

-"Summary schedule" will appear with a long hold on the 'Monthly' tab.
+"Summary schedule" will appear by pressing and holding on the 'Monthly' tab.

 Feed is useful for finding new changes or comments on events.
 If a member of the calendar edits or comments on an event, there will be an ‘N’ mark on the side menu.
 They are sorted from most to least recently edited.

 As you get used to TimeTree, you can color-code your events.
 Rename the labels to anything you like!
 The calendar below has ‘school’, ‘work’, ‘health’, ‘socializing’, ‘dates’, etc. TimeTree auto generates a pie chart of how you are spending your time if you click on the name of the calendar in ‘Monthly’ view.
-For example, if your goal is to exercise more, then you would try to increase percentage of time spent on “health”.
+For example, if your goal is to exercise more, then you could try to increase the time spent on “health”.
 Neat, eh?
-You can also share your graph with others.
+You can also share your graph with friends and family members!